oeg-upm/TINTOlib-Documentation/docs/source/combination.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     - Specifies how images are grouped according to the type of problem, affecting how data is visualized.
+     - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - Determines whether to normalize input data using MinMaxScaler, essential for maintaining consistent feature scales across different data transformations.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
-     - Enables display of detailed execution processes in the terminal, useful for monitoring method operations and troubleshooting.
+     - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`zoom`
-     - Adjusts the multiplication factor for scaling the output image relative to its original dimensions, enhancing the visual presentation of data.
+     - Multiplication factor determining the size of the saved image relative to the original size.
      - 1
      - integer > 0

 Code example:

->>> model = Combination(problem='regression')
+>>> model = Combination(problem='regression', zoom=2)

-All the parameters that aren't expecifically setted will have their default values.
+All the parameters that aren't specifically set will have their default values.

 Functions
 ---------